raomin/ESPGate/README.md

 <p><b>ESPGate</b> is a solution to control your electric gate with HomeAssistant using just an <b>ESP8266 or ESP32</b>.</p>

-_If this project has any value for you, please consider [buying me a 🍺](https://www.buymeacoffee.com/raomin)!.
+_If this project has any value for you, please consider <b>[buying me a 🍺](https://www.buymeacoffee.com/raomin)</b>!.
 I don't do this for money but it feels good to get some support!
 Thanks :)_

 ## Features
 ![](doc/images/schema.png)